Sinetian/Toolkit/README.md

 # Sinetian's Toolkit
 Languages:[English](https://github.com/Sinetian/Toolkit/blob/main/README.md) [简体中文](https://github.com/Sinetian/Toolkit/blob/main/README_CN.md)
 This is a toolkit written by Sinetian.It was made completely by myself, with no "teams" at all!
+If you hope to help me with my code, contact me at KOOK: Sinetian#5024.
+If you have a GitHub account, you will need to provide me your username and you will be added to the co-authors namelist.
 **WARNING:THE PROGRAM IS WRITTEN IN CHINESE!**
 # What can you do with my code?
 1. Commercial use(You can sell it!).